 OAR provides pre and post-release services to help offenders re-integrate into their communities and successfully find employment, housing, health care, and related services such as mental health and substance abuse treatment if needed.

 To download a program brochure, click here.

 Services for Offenders

-OAR case managers meet with interested individuals and together they develop a needs assessment and service plan.
+OAR case managers meet with interested individuals and together they do a needs assessment and create a service plan.
 OAR offers:

 Families are often challenged by the incarceration of a loved one.
 They experience a major sense of loss, both practical and emotional.
 The loss of income can destabilize a family and lead to homelessness.
 The change in family dynamics can erode the possibility of successful restoration of the inmate in the family unit.
 Children can suffer significant emotional impairment when a parent or sibling is incarcerated.
 To address these and other issues, OAR offers family members additional support such as:

 - School Supplies